MicrosoftDocs/learn/learn-pr/azure/advanced-modeling-patterns-azure-cosmos-db/includes/8-exercise-denormalizing-aggregates.md

 # Denormalizing aggregates

-In this exercise we will show how we can use denormalization of an aggregate that will allow us to write our top 10 customers query for our e-commerce site.
-To do this we will use the transactional batch feature in the .NET SDK that will simultaneously insert a new sales order and update the customer's **salesOrderCount** property, both of which are in the same logical partition.
+In this exercise, we will show how we can use denormalization of an aggregate that will allow us to write our top 10 customers query for our e-commerce site.
+To accomplish this we will use the transactional batch feature in the Azure Cosmos DB .NET SDK that will simultaneously insert a new sales order and update the customer's **salesOrderCount** property, both of which are in the same logical partition.

 For this exercise we will complete the following steps: